 The new Whānau names have been chosen because they are reflective of the direction WBHS is moving to be more inclusive of Māori culture and also to positively influence the growth of our students.
 Visually the new school has been designed to include the cultural narrative of Whangārei.
 Mangopare, Poutama, Niho Taniwha, Unaunahi and Kaokao are common patterns used within whakairo, kowhaiwhai and raranga, and these patterns hold values and attributes that are universal to all members of WBHS and clearly link to the current school values.
 Their meanings encapsulate the development we desire for our students.

 On arrival at WBHS, each boy is assigned to a whānau group.
-All Carruth House boarders are assigned to Carruth whānau (along with some day boys).
-Within each Whānau there are up to ten vertical form groups or classes, each with its own whānau teacher.
+Within each Whānau there are up to twelve vertical form groups or classes, each with its own whānau teacher.
 A very hotly contested Inter-Whānau competition takes place throughout the year.
 Swimming, Athletics, Basketball, Indoor Hockey, 7-aside Rugby, Cross-country, Music, Speeches, Inter-whānau Quiz, Singing, Tennis, Haka and Academic endeavour all contribute to the overall points for each whānau.

 Kaokao represents the shape of the arm when you embrace someone and the shape of the ribs.
 It symbolises protection.

 The pattern represents the teeth of a taniwha symbolising strength, unity and resilence.

 Unaunahi represents fish scales symbolising abundance of food, safety and health.

 The Mangopare represents the hammerhead shark symbolising strength, agility and tenacity.